Tool List

 ## Project Vision

-mcp2mqtt is a project that connects IoT devices to AI large models, seamlessly linking the physical world with AI large models through the Model Context Protocol (MCP) and MQTT protocol.
-The ultimate goals are to:
+mcp2mqtt is a project that connects IoT devices to AI large models.
+It seamlessly connects the physical world with AI large models through the Model Context Protocol (MCP) and MQTT protocol.
+The goal is to:

-- Control your hardware devices using natural language
+- Control your hardware devices with natural language

-- Equip your devices with the ability to understand and execute complex instructions
+- Enable your devices to understand and execute complex instructions

-- Achieve interconnectivity between devices through the MQTT protocol
+- Achieve device-to-device communication through the MQTT protocol

 - **Intelligent MQTT Communication**